carlonicora/RAW/jinx.md

 ##### Turning Points

-1. What is the final realisation/turn of events which can lead the PCs to achieve their goals? (point 7)
+1. What is the final realisation/turn of Scenes which can lead the PCs to achieve their goals? (point 7)
 2. How are the PCs achieve their goals? (point 8)
 3. What is the decision the PCs make that defines the moment they move from being a secondary actor to being in charge? (point 5)
-4. What turn of events makes them attempt a solution which will fail? (point 6)
+4. What turn of Scenes makes them attempt a solution which will fail? (point 6)
 5. What is the change they accept to embark in the adventure? (point 3)
 6. What is the burning need they have to feel for the hook to work? (point 2)
 7. What changes that give them the possibility to get closer to accepting they are the primary actors in charge of the adventure? (point 4)
 8. What is the start of the adventure?

-##### Events
+##### Scenes

 1. What is the "normal life" and how do you do to make the player characters to feel a burning Need? (between points 1 and 2)
 2. How do you enhance the need, making the PCs say YES to your adventure? (between points 2 and 3)